currentxchange/purple-explainer/Financial-Brief.md

 # ☀️ SOL Financial Brief

+## Tech

-[SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) is a Simple Assets fungible token operated by [currentxchng](https://www.wax.bloks.io/account/currentxchng).
+[SOL](https://wax.simplemarket.io/trading/ft/currentxchng/SOL) is a Simple Assets fungible (`[simpleassets](https://wax.bloks.io/account/simpleassets)` contract) token operated by [currentxchng](https://www.wax.bloks.io/account/currentxchng).

+## Utility

+☀️ SOL is spendable 1:1 for Sol Ups on [cXc.world](https://cxc.world).
 SOL is freely given, but cannot be bought, sold, or traded, and each user can hold up to 288 SOL at a time.
 SOL is indivisible.

-## Utility

-SOL is spendable 1:1 for Sol Ups on cXc.world.

 ## Max Supply = Max Possible on EOSIO (2^64-1) ☀️ SOL